Bingxi-Jiang/Artified-Self/README.md

 ---

-## ✨ What Mosaic does
+## ✨ What Artified Self does

-Mosaic helps you **capture and reconstruct your day** from lightweight desktop screenshots and context signals, then turns that data into:
+Artified Self helps you **capture and reconstruct your day** from lightweight desktop screenshots and context signals, then turns that data into:

 - a **readable timeline** of your day
 - **feedback events** (gentle nudges / observations)